secvisogram/csaf-cms-backend/README.md

 ## Developing

-For the full, step-by-step guide to running the whole stack (CouchDB, Keycloak, oauth2-proxy, validator service, Secvisogram and the backend) locally with Docker Compose — including the required `.env` setup, cookie secret generation, default users and how to debug the backend on the host — see **[docker/README.md](docker/README.md)**.
+For the full, step-by-step guide to running the whole stack (PostgreSQL, Keycloak, oauth2-proxy, validator service, Secvisogram and the backend) locally with Docker Compose — including the required `.env` setup, cookie secret generation, default users and how to debug the backend on the host — see **[docker/README.md](docker/README.md)**.